inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 Look like this because the memory allocated for JOSM only 494 MB so that to carry out the command displaying images, JOSM don’t have enough memory.
 It is certainly will be difficult for us to use satellite imagery that we’ve had.
 But this can be solved with some enough complicated techniques.

-1. Find a file named “josm-tested.jar” in program files >josm> josm-latest.jar / josm-tested.jar.
-On some computers might be the name could be “josm-latest.jar”
+1. Find a file named "josm-tested.jar" in program files >josm> josm-latest.jar / josm-tested.jar.
+On some computers might be the name could be "josm-latest.jar"

 .. image:: /static/tutorial/ToT/2_tot_16.png
    :align: center